 Bringing LC-MS analysis of HCPs into a GMP environment

-Since introducing mass spectrometry as a tool for monitoring HCPs, it has been a hot topic if it is possible and of interest to bring LC-MS into a GMP environment.
+Since the introduction of mass spectrometry as a tool for monitoring HCPs, it has been a hot topic whether it is possible and interesting to bring LC-MS into a GMP environment.
 A requirement to use the analysis as a release assay.

 LC-MS analysis is very complex and has many variables.
 However, Thomas Kofoed, Alphalyse, showed how using internal standard proteins and automating the sample preparation procedure can control most of these variables, leading to a reproducible and robust assay.

 Alphalyse investigated the behavior of the standard proteins included in samples from 10 projects before and after normalization.
 It was possible to see that normalization reduced most of the variation from sample prep and LC-MS analysis.
-Reducing this variability will be a crucial feature to bring the analysis into a GMP environment.
+Reducing this variability will be crucial to bringing the analysis into a GMP environment.

 The second part of his talk focused on a specific project and the assay qualification for this project.
 The parameters investigated were compliant with ICH guidelines.
 The data was quite convincing and used for the IND submission.

-Overall, the virtual BEBPA 2021 HCP conference was very well-organized.
-We look very much forward to, hopefully, be able to meet in person next year in Dubrovnik to celebrate the 10th BEBPA Host Cell Protein Conference in May 2022.
+Overall, the virtual BEBPA 2021 HCP conference was very well organized.
+We look forward to, hopefully, meeting in person next year in Dubrovnik to celebrate the 10th BEBPA Host Cell Protein Conference in May 2022.

 Talk to us